Blood libel: Origins in England

 After the death of Little Saint Hugh of Lincoln, there were trials and executions of Jews.
-The case is mentioned by Matthew Paris and Chaucer, and thus has become well-known.
+The case was described by Matthew Paris and later by Chaucer, and formed the basis of the Sir Hugh ballads which have circulated to the present day.
 Its notoriety sprang from the intervention of the Crown, the first time an accusation of ritual killing had been given royal credibility.

 The eight-year-old Hugh disappeared at Lincoln on 31 July 1255.
 His body was probably discovered on 29 August, in a well.
 A Jew named Copin or Koppin confessed to involvement.
 He confessed to John of Lexington, a servant of the crown, and relative of the Bishop of Lincoln.
 He confessed that the boy had been crucified by the Jews, who had assembled at Lincoln for that purpose.
 King Henry III, who had reached Lincoln at the beginning of October, had Copin executed and 91 of the Jews of Lincoln seized and sent up to London, where 18 of them were executed.
 The rest were pardoned at the intercession of the Franciscans or Dominicans.

 Within a few decades, Jews would be expelled from all of England in 1290 and not allowed to return until 1657.
+After the expulsion, Edward I renovated "Little Saint Hugh's" shrine and decorated it with his Royal insignia, as part of his efforts to justify his actions.
+As Stacey notes: "A more explicit identification of the crown with the ritual crucifixion charge can hardly be imagined."